intel/optimized-cloud-recipes/README.md

 We recommend using a Linux environment.
 If on Windows, we [recommend using WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).

-You will only need git and ansible installed on your development environment.
+You will only need git and Ansible installed on your development environment.
 Follow Ansible installation procedures for your operating system. <https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html>

 For example, on Ubuntu: